QuantEcon/lecture-python-programming.myst/source/rst/numpy.md

 The most important of these dtypes are:

-* float64: 64 bit floating-point numbe
+* float64: 64 bit floating-point number
-* int64: 64 bit intege
+* int64: 64 bit integer
 * bool:  8 bit True or False

 There are also dtypes to represent complex numbers, unsigned integers, etc.